cloudfoundry-incubator/kubecf/doc/dev_general.md

   - Presence of a default storage class (provisioner)

+  - For use with a diego-based kubecf (default) a node OS with XFS support.

+      - For GKE using the option `--image-type UBUNTU` with the `gcloud beta container` command selects such an OS.

 This can be any of GKE, AKS, EKS, etc.

 Note that how to deploy and tear-down such a cluster is outside of the